-Investors are cautioned to place forward-looking statements contained or incorporated by reference in this Offering Circular or that we make from time to time into proper context by carefully considering the factors discussed or incorporated by reference in the relevant document.
+Investors are cautioned not to unduly rely on the forward-looking statements we make and to place these forward-looking statements into proper context by carefully considering the factors identified or incorporated by reference in the relevant document.
 Forward-looking statements are representative only as of the date they are made, and we undertake no obligation to update any forward-looking statement as a result of new information, future events or otherwise, except as required under the federal securities laws.